Why Attention Patterns Exist: A Unifying Temporal Perspective Analysis¶

 LLM Pruning¶

-- RoPE base adjustment: Reducing \(c\) from \(1{,}000{,}000\) to \(100{,}000\) shortens the diagonal spacing, consistent with the theoretical prediction \(T = 2\pi / \theta_{m^\star}\).
+- RoPE Base Adjustment: Changing \(c = 1,000,000 \to 100,000\) shortened the diagonal interval, consistent with the theoretical prediction of \(T = 2\pi / \theta_{m^\star}\).

 Key Findings¶

-- Q-similarity is the key factor distinguishing predictable from unpredictable attention patterns.
+- q-similarity is the key factor distinguishing predictable from unpredictable attention patterns.

 Highlights & Insights¶

-- Four theorems offer rigorous mathematical analysis.
+- Four theorems provide rigorous mathematical analysis.

 - The q-similarity metric is extremely simple yet consistently effective.